many-bees/SilentHillFileGuide/README.md

 # Silent Hill 3
 ### [Silent Hill Texture Explorer](https://www.silenthillmemories.net/sh2/modding_en.htm)
 Seems to have some problems with SH3 specifically but I'm not sure if that's the program's fault or the game's.
+Just keep in mind that some textures may need to be edited.

 ### [Useful guide for .mdl files](https://youtu.be/zdLDgnbHfHU)